 - Never Keep a Wild Bird as a Pet, Even If You Intend to Release It.
 Doing so is a violation of the Federal Migratory Bird Treaty Act and similar legislation, and can be punished with fines or jail time.
 It is never in the bird's best interests to get it accustomed to humans in any way.

 - Never Handle Raptors, Even Small Ones.
 Birds of prey have powerful bills and talons, and mishandling these birds can create long-lasting problems for them to resume hunting in the wild.
 If a raptor collides with your windows, contact a wildlife rehabilitator or bird rescue organization for guidance.

 Preventing Future Window Collisions

 The best thing to do when a bird hits a window is to take steps to prevent any more collisions.
-If one window is a consistent problem, examine it carefully for reflections or other specific threats that may be causing birds' confusion, and use multiple techniques to keep birds safe.
+If one window is a consistent problem, scrutinize it for reflections or other specific threats that may be causing birds' confusion, and use multiple techniques to keep birds safe.
 While it is important for backyard birders to know what to do when a bird collides with a window, it is always best if they never need to use that knowledge.